Movers and SHAKERS

 For both landlords that have had pandemic-related challenges that we’ll address later and the house flippers that are already seeing a decrease in their ROI, this may signal that it's time to take their chips off the table.
 For the flippers, reduced inventory is already forcing fewer transactions.
 This speculative money will find itself trying to earn a return in other markets, perhaps stocks with high growth potential.

 Rental property owners have their own set of concerns.
 For one, they’re faced with the proposed long-term capital gains tax increases (39.6% to 43.4% for high-income individuals) that would cut into any profit from a sale.
-Perhaps more concerning is the other government impositions since March 2020.
+Perhaps more concerning are the other government impositions since March 2020.
 Last March, an agency of the U.S. government (Center for Disease Control) imposed a temporary ban on evictions; this ban was extended twice, with the most recent deadline set as October 3, 2021.
 The reality that a property owner can have this level of outside meddling in their business increases their investment risk.
-For those that may have wanted to sell their property since March 2020, a non-paying, non-evictable tenant hampered the option.
+For those that may have wanted to sell their property since March 2020 because of the changing regulatory landscape, a non-paying, non-evictable tenant hampered the option.

 Real Estate Investors (All Styles)

-The U.S. Supreme Court on Thursday (Aug 26) effectively banned the temporary eviction ban, originally imposed by the CDC.
-The Court said that the ban exceeded the CDC’s authority to combat communicable diseases, and that it forced landlords to bear the costs of the pandemic.
+The U.S. Supreme Court on Thursday (Aug 26) effectively banned the temporary ban on evictions, originally imposed by the CDC.
+The Court said that the ban exceeded the CDC’s authority to combat communicable diseases and that it forced landlords to bear the costs of the pandemic.
 The court made clear in an unsigned opinion that the CDC did not have any standing in the case since they did not have authority.
 The Court paper did indicate Congress could still enact non-eviction laws.

 “…the CDC has imposed a nationwide moratorium on evictions in reliance on a decades-old statute that authorizes it to implement measures like fumigation and pest extermination.
 It strains credulity to believe that this statute grants the CDC the sweeping authority that it asserts.” – U.S. Supreme Court, August 26, 2021